ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route3" interface_name:"if3"  }
 ```

-The route comes first, but it is postponed (cached) since the dependent interface does not exist and the scheduler does not know when it appears, marking the route as `[NOOP IS-PENDING]`.
+The route comes first, but it is postponed (cached) since the dependent interface does not exist and the scheduler does not know when it will appear.
+The route is marked as `[NOOP IS-PENDING]`.

 ```bash
 1. CREATE: